scylladb/scylla-cdc-java/scylla-cdc-printer/README.md

 Object cellValue = cell.getAsObject();
 ```

 You can read the full source code of Printer [here](src/main/java/com/scylladb/cdc/printer/Main.java).

+If you want to learn more about advanced use-cases of the library, see the [Replicator example project](https://github.com/scylladb/scylla-cdc-java/tree/master/scylla-cdc-replicator).